Ars3n3-Lupin/openSSH_new_version_Install/README.md

 This is intllation steps to install openSSH new linux version .

-1. Download SERVICES folder and change owner of all files in SERVICES folder. sudo chown root:root ./SERVICES/*
+1. Download SERVICES folder and change owner of all files in SERVICES folder. \n sudo chown root:root ./SERVICES/*
    Copy content of SERVICES folder into /usr/lib/systemd/system/